 - Firms that do not meet the new standards may reapply with additional evidence.

-The DOT stated that existing contracts do not need to be recompeted; however, goal-setting and counting of DBE participation are suspended until each UCP completes its reevaluation.
+The DOT clarified that existing contracts will continue as awarded; however, goal-setting and counting of DBE participation are suspended until each UCP completes its reevaluation.

 Administrative Changes

-The rule also introduces terminology and reporting modifications:
+The new requirements also introduce terminology and reporting modifications:

 - Replaces “race-neutral” and “race-conscious” with “DBE-neutral” and “DBE-conscious”;